docksal/docksal/docs/content/use-cases/override-cli-command.md

 ---
-title: "Docker Composer Override of the Command for the CLI Container"
+title: "Override of the Command for the CLI Container"
 weight: 1
 ---

-Docker Compose has an ability to configure which command to run on `cli` container start.
+You can configure which command to run by default on `cli` container start.

 ```yaml
 services: